istvanaut/TK-MachineLearning/AGVCar/README.md

 ## NUCLEO

 The Nucleo is responsible for storing sensor inputs, requesting an image from the ESP, running the neural network for decision making and spinning the servos.
 Code for the Nucleo is well constructed and mostly autogenerated by the Cube IDE.
-Information from the Nucle can be found [here](https://www.st.com/en/evaluation-tools/nucleo-f746zg.html).
+Information from the Nucleo can be found [here](https://www.st.com/en/evaluation-tools/nucleo-f746zg.html).

 ### STM32 Cube IDE